-The following protocol relates to the procedure agreed between Norfolk County Council who has a statutory obligation to investigate complaints submitted through Ofsted about any DNEAT academy.
+The following protocol relates to the procedure agreed between Norfolk and Suffolk County Councils who have a statutory obligation to investigate complaints submitted through Ofsted about any DNEAT academy.

-Upon notification that a complaint has been made, the local authority will notify sharon.money@dioceseofnorwich.org (01603 882329) who has responsibility for safeguarding.
+Upon notification that a complaint has been made, the local authority will notify sharon.money@dneat.org (01603 882329) who has responsibility for safeguarding.
 Sharon will then alert the appropriate people within DNEAT.
 A local decision will then be made about who will ring the academy head to alert them to the fact a complaint has been made.
 The call should be made within one hour of notification.
-If Sharon is unavailable please ring either Simon Morley (01603 882324) OR Paul Dunning (01603 882327) who will then action accordingly.
+If Sharon is unavailable please ring either Simon Morley or Mary Jane Edwards (01603 881721) who will then action accordingly.